godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/config.md

   base_url: https://httpbin.org
 ```

-Here, `defaults` key has the variables which are used by the framework for default values in workflow DSL.
+Here, `defaults` key has the variables which are used by the framework for default values.
 **1. lang** - By default, the framework sets it to `js`.
 Check [default language](../inline-scripting/overview.md/#default-language-at-global-level) for more information.
 **2. on_error.continue** - By default, the framework sets it to `false`.